ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/schedule-data-abstraction.md

 ### Reading Assignments

 - Chapters 1 and 2 of *Introduction to Computation and Programming Using Python*
+- Check out the [course slides](/slides/data-abstraction/python-foundations/) for a detailed investigation of these chapters!

 ???+ note "Technical Concept Review"